 Natural Remedies for Dog Aggression

 In most cases, dog aggression can be lessened through proper training and socialization with other dogs.
 But there are instances where training alone will not solve the problem.
 If a dog was abused as a puppy, it is possible that they will never fully recover and will always be leery of anything not in their daily routine.
 In these cases, in addition to constant reinforcement through training, holistic medicines may also help.
-If this is a the case with a particular dog, look for the following ingredients in any holistically-based medicine:
+If this is a the case with a particular dog, look for some of the following ingredients in any holistically-based medicine:

 - Scullcap Scullcap is an herb known for its ability to calm anxiety and other traumatic events.
 It is beneficial in treating dogs that get overly nervous when visiting the vet or other potentially stressful trips.

-- Belladonna Belladonna is beneficial with dogs that are prone to lash out aggressively for no apparent reason.
+- Belladonna is beneficial with dogs that are prone to lash out aggressively for no apparent reason.